 Islington Council is committed to protecting your privacy when you use council services.

-Personal data means data which relates to a living individual who can be identified directly or indirectly from that data.
-Where necessary, we process personal data to deliver our services effectively; where possible, the data that we process will be anonymised or pseudonymised.
+Personal data means information about a living individual who can be identified directly or indirectly from that information.
+Where necessary, we process personal data to deliver our services effectively.
+Where possible, the data that we process will be anonymised or pseudonymised.
 Processing covers everything we do with your data from collecting your data, to storing, managing and deleting it.

 This personal data might be provided to us by you, or provided by someone else or it could be created by us.

 Why we use personal data

 The council provides a wide array of services to the public, and it often cannot do so without using people’s personal information.
 It is hard to give a complete list of every situation in which we may need to use information about you.
 You will usually be able to get a clearer sense of how we use your data in a particular area by looking at the specific pages on our website about that particular service or issue.
 Where we specifically require you to provide us your personal data, we will tell you why.